softspiders/clean-architecture-counter-starters/README.md

 # clean-architecture-counter-react-hooks-ts-starter

-A minimalistic counter-app starter that implements *state managent* by *hooks* and follow *Clean Architecture* principles
+A minimalistic counter-app starter that implements *state management* by *hooks* and follow *Clean Architecture* principles

 UNDER DEVELOPMENT